MaxSaganyuk/weatherCLI/README.md

 <img src="readMe\2.png"></img>

 ```
-weatherCLI get <cityname>
+weatherCLI get <cityname> [api_name]
 ```
-to request api for information about the weather in the city <cityname>
+to request api for information about the weather in the city <cityname>.
+Using [api_name] api.
+By default parameter _api_name_ is using last used api - so user is not obligated to enter prefered api each time.
+(OpenWeather is used if no apis were ever used)

 ```
 weatherCLI configure <apiName>